 Product revenue is derived primarily from sales of our appliances.
 Product revenue also includes revenue derived from software licenses of Panorama and the VM-Series.
-We recognize product revenue at the time of shipment, provided that all other revenue recognition criteria have been met.
+We recognize product revenue at the time of hardware shipment or delivery of software license.